licensezero/guide.licensezero.com/index.md

         license_zero.buy_private_license(user, project)
 ```

 As an independent software developer, you control who can use your software, and under what terms.
 License Zero licenses give everyone broad permission to use and build with your software, as long as they limit commercial use or share work they build on yours back as open source, depending on the public license terms you choose.
-Users who can't meet those conditions need private licenses to use your software.
+Users who can't meet those conditions need private licenses.

 [licensezero.com](https://licensezero.com) sells those users separate, private licenses, on your behalf.
 A [command line interface](https://www.npmjs.com/packages/licensezero) makes it easy for users to buy all the private licenses they need for a Node.js project at once, with a single credit card transaction.
 [Stripe](https://stripe.com) processes payments directly to an account in your name.
 The same tool makes it easy for you to sign up, start offering new projects, and set pricing.

 This "dual licensing" model is not new.
 [MySQL](https://www.mysql.com/about/legal/licensing/oem/) pioneered it decades ago, and important projects like [Qt](https://www1.qt.io/licensing/) and [MongoDB](https://www.mongodb.com/community/licensing) continue it, successfully, today.
-License Zero evolves the dual licensing model by making it useful for more kinds of software and practical for independent developers who can't or don't want to set up companies to handle the mechanics of private licensing.
+License Zero evolves the dual licensing model by making it useful for more kinds of software, and practical for independent developers who can't or don't want to set up companies to handle the mechanics of private licensing.

 ## <a id="public-licenses">Public Licenses</a>

 License Zero starts where you exercise your power as the owner of intellectual property in your work: in your project's `LICENSE` file.
 You might currently use [The MIT License](https://spdx.org/licenses/MIT), [a BSD license](https://spdx.org/licenses/BSD-2-Clause), or a similar open source license there now.
 License Zero offers you two alternatives:

-1. [The License Zero Noncommercial Public License (L0&#x2011;NC)](https://licensezero.com/licenses/noncommercial) gives everyone broad permission to use your software, but limits commercial use to a short trial period of seven days.
+1. [The License Zero Noncommercial Public License (L0&#x2011;NC)](https://licensezero.com/licenses/noncommercial) works a bit like a [Creative Commons NonCommercial license](https://creativecommons.org/licenses/by-nc/4.0/), but for software.
+L0&#x2011;NC gives everyone broad permission to use your software, but limits commercial use to a short trial period of 32 days.
 When a commercial user's trial runs out, they need to buy a private license or stop using your software.
-L0&#x2011;NC works a bit like a [Creative Commons NonCommercial license](https://creativecommons.org/licenses/by-nc/4.0/), but for software.

-2. [The License Zero Reciprocal Public License (L0&#x2011;R)](https://licensezero.com/licenses/reciprocal) requires users who change, build on, or use your work to create software to release that software as open source, too.
+2. [The License Zero Reciprocal Public License (L0&#x2011;R)](https://licensezero.com/licenses/reciprocal) works a bit like [AGPL](https://www.gnu.org/licenses/agpl-3.0.html), but requires users to release more of their own code, in more situations.
+L0&#x2011;R requires users who change, build on, or use your work to create software to release that software as open source, too.
 If users can't or won't release their work, they need to buy a private license that allows use without sharing back.
-L0&#x2011;R works a bit like [AGPL](https://www.gnu.org/licenses/agpl-3.0.html), but requires users to release more of their own code, in more situations.

 Both L0 public licenses are short and readable.
 You should [read](https://licensezero.com/licenses/noncommercial) [them](https://licensezero.com/licenses/reciprocal).